-Budding Maltese artist Isaac Warrington, addresses the human being, and other themes including spirituality, purposeness, wellbeing and the environment, through his works of art, with an emphasis on Malta.
-A recent graduate in fine arts, Isaac Warrington also has philosophy, psychology and environmental science at heart.
+.
+Budding Maltese artist Isaac Warrington, addresses the human being, and other themes like spirituality, wellbeing and the environment, through his works of art, with an emphasis on Malta.
+A recent graduate in fine arts, Isaac Warrington guides us through one of his recent works entitled God Blocked (image above).

 God Blocked (mixed media, 42 x 59 cms)